G47mm/HylixOS/CONTRIBUTING.md

 - An example of how it could be used
 - Any possible alternative solutions

+ ## Code Guidelines
+ 1. Contributors must submit only original work or content they are legally authorized to use.
+Do not include copyrighted code, images, documentation, or other materials without an appropriate license.
+Contributions that may infringe copyright will be rejected.

 ## Development Setup

 1. Fork this repository.